jbroadway/saasy/README.md

 theme = myapp/theme
 ```

+This was done as a handler so that you can include any number of initializations for
+your app's needs.

 ### Setting the SaaS app's base URL

 Since we're not accessing our custom app directly, and we don't want all of our URLs